 Step 2: KIMCHI SAUCE

-2. In a blender (or use a hand mixer) mix together the garlic, ginger, korean/asian pear (or apple), diced onion and daikon radish into a pulpy liquid.
-Once the rice powder glue is completely cool, stir in the korean chilli pepper powder, sugar and fish sauce, green onion and combine well.
+In a blender (or use a hand mixer) mix together the garlic, ginger, Korean/Asian pear (or apple), diced onion and daikon radish into a pulpy liquid.
+Once the rice powder glue is completely cool, stir in the Korean chili pepper powder, sugar, fish sauce and green onion, and combine well.

 Step 3: DRAIN THE CABBAGE

 Rinse the cabbage in cold water 3 times to get rid of excess salt.
 At this point your cabbage should have drastically reduced in size and be limp but still crispy (think pickle crispy).
 Wring the cabbage, squeezing out as much water as possible.
 Let sit for approximately 1 hour in a strainer to get rid of excess water.

 *Janette’s note: I find it easiest to mix and jar with my hands so I wear gloves or put a baggie on my hand.
 Kimchi stains when it sits on anything too long so if you spill clean up right away.

 Back into the large bowl, mix the cabbage well with the kimchi sauce.
 (At this point in the lesson, Janette demonstrated the kimchi squat, which she wouldn’t allow me to take photos of.
 Basically, put your bowl on the kitchen floor, squat down there and mix vigorously.)

 Put the kimchi into glass jars or containers, packing it down and use left over sauce to top up.
 Screw the lids on but don’t tighten yet.
 Leave it outside (room temperature) for about 3 days (less if it’s hot weather) in a shady area.
 Tighten lids before putting it into the refrigerator.
 It will take several days to a week until it is properly fermented.
 Enjoy!
 This kimchi will be good for up to 3 months in the fridge.